pyxis-roc/gpu-api-interposer/harmonv/README.md

 ## ptxextract.py

-This extracts compressed PTX files from NVIDIA Fat Binaries.
-It currently requires `cuobjdump` to decompress the files.
+This extracts PTX files from NVIDIA Fat Binaries.
+It requires `cuobjdump` or the `lz4` library to decompress sections.